-The requirements of the Open Meetings Act apply not only to in-person discussions, but also to discussions by telephone.
-In addition, there appears to be a growing consensus that certain forms of electronic communication are also covered by Section 2(a) of the Act.
+The requirements of the Open Meetings Act apply not only to in-person discussions, but also to "other means of contemporaneous interactive communications," including telephone calls, video or audio conferences, electronic mail, electronic chat and instant messaging.
 The Board of Park Commissioners of the River Trails Park District wishes to comply with both the letter and the spirit of the Open Meetings Act, and therefore adopts the following policy.

-Policy Policy
+Policy

-Members of the Board of Park Commissioners constituting a a quorum of the Park Board (three (3) or more members), or a majority of a quorum of any Board committee shall not discuss the business of the Park District in any of the following ways, except after full compliance with the requirements of the Open Meetings Act:
+Members of the Board of Park Commissioners constituting a quorum of the Park Board (three (3) or more members), or a majority of a quorum of any Board committee shall not discuss the business of the Park District in any of the following ways, except after full compliance with the requirements of the Open Meetings Act:

-- (1) in person; - (2) by conference telephone call; - (3) by a series of person-to-person telephone conversations in which the views, opinions or ideas of one commissioner are conveyed to another by a third commissioner; - (4) by participation in an internet 'chat room' or the use of instant messages; - (5) by a series of direct or forwarded e-mail messages, other forms of communications and social media in which the views, opinions or ideas of one commissioner are conveyed to another by a third commissioner; - (6) by a series of letters, notes or any other writings that are circulated or forwarded by mail or by personal messenger delivery from one commissioner to another in which the views, opinions or ideas of one commissioner are conveyed to another by a third commissioner.
+- (1) in person; - (2) by conference telephone call; - by a series of person-to-person telephone conversations in which the views, opinions or ideas of one commissioner are conveyed to another by a third commissioner; - (4) by participation in an internet 'chat room' or the use of instant messages; - by a series of direct or forwarded e-mail messages, other forms of communications and social media in which the views, opinions or ideas of one commissioner are conveyed to another by a third commissioner; - (6) by a series of letters, notes or any other writings that are circulated or forwarded by mail or by personal messenger delivery from one commissioner to another in which the views, opinions or ideas of one commissioner are conveyed to another by a third commissioner.